 After the two years, states would continue to receive the 90% match for the expansion group and the traditional match without the 5 percentage point increase for the traditional population.
 These estimates do not include additional federal funds that states would draw down through the 90% federal match on expansion spending, which would continue as long as the expansion is in place.
 States would continue to fund the 10% share of expansion and would lose the added fiscal incentive after two years.
 Research shows there are often savings in other state programs related to expanding Medicaid as well as revenue increases due to the infusion of federal funds associated with the 90% match on expansion spending.
 In addition, states could fund these ongoing costs with funds from the temporary enhanced FMAP that exceeded the cost of expansion; however, as states generally balance their budgets annually and may use the additional funds for other purposes, applying these funds to a later year may be difficult in practice.

 Medicaid expansion in the remaining 12 non-expansion states has the potential to reach millions of people.
 A comprehensive literature review of Medicaid expansion studies shows that expansion helps to expand coverage and reduce the uninsured, improve access to and utilization of care, reduce uncompensated care costs, improve affordability of care and reduce racial and ethnic disparities in coverage.
-The proposed provisions would also provide substantial fiscal incentives for states to expand, which could be attractive given recent state revenue declines.
+The provisions in the American Rescue Plan Act would also provide substantial fiscal incentives for states to expand, which could be attractive given recent state revenue declines.
 However, given that the expansion incentive would be temporary, its effect may be limited.

 |Increased Federal Funds from FMAP Increase on Traditional Populations||New State Cost Due to ACA Medicaid Expansion||Net Effect for State Spending|